01-edu/public/subjects/office_worker/README.md

 ### Instructions

-Create a structure `OfficeWorker` having the following public fields:
+Create a structure `OfficeWorker` with the following public fields:

 - `name` as `String`.
 - `age` as `u32`.